Robert Horton (businessman)

 Sir Robert Baynes Horton (18 August 1939 – 30 December 2011) was a British businessman.
 He was a director of the European Advisory Council and of Emerson Electric Company.
 He spent 30 years working for BP, formerly British Petroleum.
 He became Chief Executive and Chairman of the Board of BP in March 1990, but was forced out in 1992.

 Early life and education

 Sir Robert was the son of William Harold Horton and Dorothy Joan Horton (née Baynes).
-He was educated at King's School, Canterbury, University College, Dundee, then part of the University of St Andrews, but now the University of Dundee, and graduated the MIT Sloan School of Management as a Sloan Fellows in 1971.
+He was educated at King's School, Canterbury, University College, Dundee (then part of the University of St Andrews, but now the University of Dundee), and graduated from the MIT Sloan School of Management as a Sloan Fellow in 1971.

-He was chairman of the Tate Gallery Foundation 1988-92 and Business in the Arts 1988-96.
+He was chairman of the Tate Gallery Foundation (1988–92) and Business in the Arts (1988–96).
 He was a Fellow of The Royal Society of Arts.
 He was chancellor of the University of Kent from 1990 to 1995, and a portrait of him hangs in the Senate Building there.
-He was also a Governor of King's School, Canterbury 1984-2005.
+He was also a Governor of King's School, Canterbury (1984–2005).